MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-clients.md

 >Applies to: Windows 10, Windows 8.1, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2

-You can control a remote PC by using a Microsoft Remote Desktop client.
-There are clients you can use on almost any device, including your mobile smartphone.
-With a Remote Desktop client, you do all the things you can do on a physical PC, such as:
+Microsoft Remote Desktop clients let you use and control a remote PC.
+With a Remote Desktop client, you can do all the things with a remote PC that you can do with a physical PC, such as:

 - Use apps installed on the remote PC.
 - Access files and network resources on the remote PC.
 - Leave the apps open when you turn the client off.

+You can also use a Remote Desktop client to access your remote PC from almost any device, even mobile smartphones.
 This table lists the latest versions of the client apps that are currently available and where you can download them:

 | Client | Get the app | Documentation | Latest version |
 |-----------------|-------------|------|---|